 Seduces me from how inglorious His comings and goings were.

-His feet filthy from offal paths until someone thought to wash them,
+His feet filthy from offal paths until someone thought to

 His hands unwashed, as the Pharisees noted.